Why is it important

 Corporate Safety Health and Environment Department (Corporate SHE)

-Social Enterprise Department and Corporate Communications and Social Engagement Division
+Social Enterprise Department, and Social Engagement Department

 Strategy